 To the best of their knowledge and belief and according to the information andexplanations obtained by them your Directors make the following statements in terms ofSection 134(3)(c) of the Companies Act 2013:

-b. that such accounting policies as mentioned in Notes to the Financial Statements havebeen selected and applied consistently and judgement and estimates have been made that arereasonable and prudent so as to give a true and fair view of the state of affairs of TheCompany as at 31st March 2019 and of the profit of the Company for the year ended on thatdate;
+b.
+That such accounting policies as mentioned in Notes to the Financial Statements havebeen selected and applied consistently and judgment and estimates have been made That arereasonable and prudent so as to give a true and fair view of the state of affairs of TheCompany as at 31st March 2019 and of the profit of the Company for the year ended on thatdate;

-c. that proper and sufficient care has been taken for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities;
+c.
+That proper and sufficient care has been taken for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities;

-d. that the annual financial statements have been prepared on a going concern basis;
+d.
+That the annual financial statements have been prepared on a going concern basis;

 e. that proper internal financial controls were in place and that the financialcontrols were adequate and were operating effectively.

 f. that systems to ensure compliance with the provisions of all applicable laws were inplace and were adequate and operating effectively.

 Mr. Iyer Vishwanath Mr.S.Hariharan and Ms. Dipti D. Sakpal who are IndependentDirectors as on 31st March 2019 have submitted a declaration that each of them meets thecriteria of independence as provided in Sub-Section (6) of Section 149 of the Act and interms of the provisions of SEBI (LODR) Regulations 2015.
 Further there has been nochange in the circumstances which may affect their status as independent director duringthe year 2018-19.